 The Food Project: 5th Global Meeting

 Thursday 1st September – Saturday 3rd September 2016

 Mansfield College, Oxford, United Kingdom

-Food as a global activity requires an integrated approach for its understanding.
-As such, FOOD4 is inviting presentations from different disciplines and approaches that would enhance the interdisciplinary nature of the topic.
+Food and our experience with it, to it, and by it, requires an integrated approach for its understanding.
+As such, FOOD5 is inviting presentations from different disciplines and approaches that would enhance the interdisciplinary nature of the topic.
 The proposed presentations should serve as the beginning of an ongoing dynamic dialogue, with the ultimate goal of moving beyond the limits of the conference itself in order to assist communities in substantive ways.
-With this spirit in mind, presentations, papers, performances, works-in-progress, and/or workshop proposals for FOOD4 are invited to address issues related to any of the following areas (or combination of them):
+The goal is to have a roomful of food and something enthusiasts, whether it be food and art, food and therapy, food and biostatistics, food and cookbook writing, food and history, the opportunities are endless.
+With this spirit in mind, presentations, papers, performances, works-in-progress, and/or workshop proposals for FOOD5 are invited to address issues related to any of the following areas (or combination of them):

-– Appetites (connection between food and starvations, sex, desire, hunger, etc.)
+–appetites (connection between food and sex, desire, hunger, etc.)

-– Globalization (conquest and contemporary, exchange, standardization, food products all over)
+–globalization (conquest and contemporary, exchange, standardization, food products all

-– Food activism (social changes, resistance, reactions, solutions, etc.) and creating food literacy
+–food activism (social changes, resistance, reactions, solutions, etc.) and creating food

-– Food in the 21st century (as it intersects with the advent of social media, immigration, globalization, etc.)
+–food in the 21st century (as it intersects with the advent of the internet social media, immigration,

 What to Send: